fcarrasco0/rails_api_example/README.md

 After the installation has finished run: `rails server` and you will be able to access the project via `http://localhost:3000` for local testings.

 ## Endpoints
-In this API you will be able to:
+With this API you will be able to:

 * List all Books
 * List all Books sorted by an attribute